Spartwo/VikusIII/README.md

 # kerbalpowers-modding
-An HOI4 modded map for the Kerbal Powers roleplay
+A HOI4 modded map for the Kerbal Powers roleplay